Fangqierin/DOME-Monitoring-System/task2/Readme.md

 >   Automatically start taking photos and saving to local storage by setting interval.
 > * upload_startup.py
 >
 >   Automatically start checking existed data and network condition.
-Upload data to server.
+Publish data to the port using zmq.

-**code_prototype**
+>
+> * zmq_publisher.py
+>
+>   Publish to the port.

+**server_script**

-> The scripts in this folder serves as a rough unit test for the function that will be used in real scripts.
+> The scripts in this folder runs on the server side.
+> * zmq_subscriber.py
+>
+>   Subscribe to the port, handle incoming data and save them to local mongodb.
+(Images will be saved to local storage and only file path will be saved to mongodb)
+> * db_handler.py
+>
+>   Provide APIs to query data from mongodb.

 ### How to apply it to other project